 This track and a few other early releases are available on Spotify and iTunes.

 This global integrated campaign was shot around the world to launch Cadillac’s exciting new car, the ATS.

-I had the incredible good fortune to work with an amazing client - and an incredibly talented and dedicated team to create over a dozen commercials, 30 digital films a microsite, experiential, digital, and interactive print.
+I had the incredible good fortune to work with an amazing client - and an incredibly talented and dedicated team to create over a dozen commercials, 30 digital films, a microsite, experiential, digital, and an interactive print experience.